shinra-electric/Portfolio/TutorialApps/WordScramble/README.md

 # WordScramble App
-Example app for SwiftUI & CoreML
+Example app for SwiftUI

-This is a simple app game that shows a random 8-letter word, and the user tries to make new words out of the letters given.
+This is a simple game that shows a random 8-letter word, and the user tries to make new words out of the letters given.

 It also introduces: